dmunozr/docker-camel-activemq/README.md

 * 1 instance of the Producer application
 * 2 instances of the Consumer application
 * 2 instances of the Final-Consumer application
-    * One of them is configured to listen messages containing the brand "Peugeot"
+    * One of them is configured to listen messages containing the brands "Peugeot"
     * The other one listens messages containing the brand "Ford"